Gilbert Fredette for Norway House Chief

 Gilbert 's work with the United Way of Winnipeg

-Gilbert and Winnipeg paramedic Cory Guest started an endevour called Walking As One to educate youth about the dangers of opioid addiction.
-Featured is Gilbert, Cory with Tyler who invited them to Vancouver, BC to present at a staff development day for a treatment centre.
+Gilbert Fredette and Winnipeg paramedic Cory Guest initiated an endeavor called Walking As One to educate youth about the dangers of opioid addiction.
+Featured in this initiative are Gilbert and Cory, alongside Tyler, who invited them to Vancouver, BC to present at a staff development day for a treatment centre.

 Gilbert's Work in First Nations Safety Planning